Creit-Tech/xBull-Wallet/README.md

 # xBull "SDK"
+> We suggest using our library "Stellar Wallets Kit" because by using it you will be able to integrate xBull and all other wallets in your website/app using a single library.
+Check it out [here](https://https://github.com/Creit-Tech/Stellar-Wallets-Kit)

 Our wallet is shipped with an internal "SDK" which helps website owners to interact with the wallet.
-You can read all the details in the site, the SDK helps you talking with our wallet like this:
+You can read all the details in the site, the SDK helps you to talk with our wallet like this:

 **Request permissions to the wallet:**
 ```javascript